thisissoon/angular-scrollspy/README.md

 [![Coverage Status][coveralls-badge]][coveralls-badge-url]
 [![Commitizen friendly][commitizen-badge]][commitizen]

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.5.4.

-A simple lightweight library for [Angular (2/4+)][angular] which automatically updates links to indicate the currently active section in the viewport.
+A simple lightweight library for [Angular][angular] which automatically updates links to indicate the currently active section in the viewport.
 Requires [Angular Inviewport][angular-inviewport] to be installed as well.

 This is a simple library for [Angular][angular], implemented in the [Angular Package Format v5.0](https://docs.google.com/document/d/1CZC2rcpxffTDfRDs6p1cfbmKNLA6x5O-NtkJglDaBVs/edit#heading=h.k0mh3o8u5hx).